Datalumina logo

 Managing expectations and addressing common barriers

 From our experience working with clients, we see a mix of these common barriers highlighted by BCG.
 Two key challenges stand out: skills and process gaps and integration and scalability hurdles.
 These are critical areas where organizations often falter.
 A major factor slowing adoption is a lack of knowledge about the boundaries of AI systems.
 Generative AI applications are particularly susceptible to inflated expectations, with many customers anticipating near-perfect accuracy from the outset.
 However, due to the probabilistic nature of these systems, achieving a 100% success rate is inherently difficult.
 Mismanagement of these expectations can lead to frustration and disillusionment.
-Organizations must recognize that the first iteration of a GenAI application does not need to be perfect.
-Instead, the focus should be on delivering incremental improvements and building trust over time.
-That being said, there are several steps AI developers can take to make GenAI applications more reliable and trustworthy.

-Making GenAI applications more trustworthy: Lessons from Applied LLMs
+Making GenAI applications more trustworthy

 A balanced path to success